cyber-shah/academics-neu/final-research-PathFinders-Python/Report.md

 <!-- TODO : maybe use different heuristics? and their results -->
 # 7 - Results and Discussion

-In this section we will discuss the results from the emperical analysis section and analyze the performance of the algorithms.
-We will also discuss the limitations of the experiments and the algorithms.
+In this section, we delve into the outcomes of our empirical analysis, offering an evaluation of algorithmic performance, insights into implications, and a discussion of limitations.

 ## 7.1 - Summary of Results